Louis Belleau, M.A. — Founding Researcher, Psygaia

 On contribution

-This work is offered in the spirit of dāna — generosity according to one's means and the value received.
-Sessions are typically $80–200, offered on a sliding scale.
-There is no fixed fee.
-Before we begin, we speak honestly about what is possible and what is right.
-I make special accommodations based on genuine resonance and fit.
-Reach out and we will find what makes sense.
+Sessions are offered in the spirit of dāna — generosity according to one's means and the value received.
+The suggested floor is $100 per session.
+There is no ceiling.
+Before we begin, we speak honestly about what is possible and what feels right.

 Group retreats